 If you want to go trail running or hiking and have been wondering ‘how can I find running trails near me to run’ then this article is for you, because in this post I run you through the best trail-finding apps to help you do just that.

 Finding local trails used to be so difficult, in fact, the whole process was pretty much trial and error.
 I tried so many different ways to find running trails near me.
 I certainly had my fair share of trail runs and hikes that ended early because I found myself on a trail that was too overgrown to carry on.

 To be fair, this can still happen if a trail hasn’t been maintained properly, for example.
 Nowadays, you don’t have to worry about choosing the wrong trail, instead, you can easily find popular running trails near you that are beautiful, well-maintained, and provide as much of a challenge as you would like.

-Before I list the best apps to find local trails, quickly go through this checklist of things to consider before choosing hiking or trail running routes.
-CLICK HERE if you just want to jump to the trail finder app list.
+Before I list the apps to find local trails, quickly go through this checklist of things to consider before choosing hiking or trail running routes.

 Things to consider when choosing a trail running route

 It’s always worth being prepared before you explore somewhere new, so here are a few things to consider before you search for your next new trail to run or hike:

 How much time you have for your run/hike?

 It’s important to consider how long an activity may take you to complete because you don’t want to still be out on the trails when the sun goes down.

 This is less of an issue if you go prepared with a good headlamp.